Hisaacs/bootcamp-homework4/README.md

   - If the answer was incorrect, 10 seconds is deducted from the timer
 - The game ends once the timer hits 0 or the user answers all the questions

-The following demonstrates the application functionality: Main JavaScript Concepts Used, Classes, CSS Transitions, Breakpoints  Event Listeners,`setTimeout`/`setInterval`, Using Local Storage
+The following demonstrates the application functionality: Main JavaScript Concepts Used, Classes, CSS Transitions, Breakpoints  Event Listeners, setTimeout/ setInterval, Using Local Storage

 © 2020 Trilogy Education Services, a 2U, Inc. brand. homework assignment.
 [Carleton University Coding Bootcamp](https://bootcamp.carleton.ca/).
 All Rights Reserved.